LihingMan/url-shortener/README.md

 alembic revision --autogenerate -m "migration message"
 ```

+- Migrations are also automatically applied on server start

-- To apply the migration:
+- But if you want to apply the migration manually:

 ```bash
 alembic upgrade head
 ```

+## Tests

+- All you need to do to run is `pytest`

 ## Notes